labor-digital/bits/docs/guide/essentials/Lifecycle.md

         * The reactivity provider is bound to the instance
         * The instance gets connected to the DOM through the binder
         * The content of "innerHTML" of the mount node gets cloned and stored for the destruction
         * "mounted" lifecycle hook is executed
+        * Static "autoRun" methods (decorated using @AutoRun) are executed
   2. The mount node has the "keep-alive" attribute, and holds already existing bit instance.
         * The mount re-uses the already stored bit instance
         * "remounted" lifecycle hook is executed